deeplearning4j/deeplearning4j/maven.md

 layout: default
 ---

-# Maven for Python Programmers
+# Intro to Maven for Python Programmers

 [Maven](https://en.wikipedia.org/wiki/Apache_Maven) is the most commonly used build automation tool for Java programmers, analogous to a package management system like [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) in Python, or PyBuilder.